Assessments can be used to test your students’ understanding of a topic or to identify any gaps in their learning.

 - Click 'create & view' in the Assessments box

-- To create a custom assessment, click 'create your own assessment'.
+- To create a custom assessment, click the tab that says 'create your own assessment'.
 If you'd like to use a pre-set assessment from our assessment library, click here for instructions

 - Click ‘choose’ next to the Skills box to select skills

 - Click on a grade to show all the skill categories within that grade.
 You can continue to click on skill categories to expand into further subcategories until you find the skill(s) you need.
 Click the box next to the skill(s) you would like to include.
-Selected skills will appear on the right in pink
+Selected skills will appear on the right.
+Once you've selected all your skills, click ‘generate questions’.

-- Click ‘generate questions’.
-You'll then be shown the questions that will be asked in your assessment.
+- You'll then be shown the questions that will be asked in your assessment.
 To change a question, click on the blue refresh box on the top right.
 Click 'save' to close the box and return to the Set an Assessment page.

 - Click 'choose' next to the Students box.